volkamerlab/OpenCADDSuperpositionBenchmark/src/README.md

 To perform between-groups alignments, two sample paths are required.
 The output_path determines, where the output csv file will be saved.
 ___
-Additional information for the subfolder can be found in the READMEs of the accorind subfolders.
+Additional information for the subfolder can be found in the READMEs of the accoring subfolders.